 He has worked extensively in structuring real estate investments, focusing on partnerships and limited liability companies, particularly as they are employed in connection with cross-border investments.
 His experience encompasses large-scale commercial and residential deals, real estate investment trusts (REITs) and Real Estate Mortgage Investment Conduits (REMICs), tax-free exchanges and transfer taxes.
 He works extensively with families that have diverse real estate portfolios, assisting with planning and strategic decisions, including managing succession to the next generation.

-Louis often works with attorneys in Herrick’s Art Law Group to help clients manage the complex tax issues involved in art transactions, often addressing sales and use tax concerns related to significant art investments.
+Louis also helps clients manage the complex tax issues involved in art transactions, often addressing sales and use tax concerns related to significant art investments.

 He shares his insights through contributions to treatises and publications on the federal taxation of real estate investments and tax consequences of corporate reorganizations.
 Louis has lectured broadly on tax related topics ranging from the use of family limited partnerships in estate planning to the tax consequences of cross-border real estate financings.
 He has spoken extensively on the tax incentives available for investors in Qualified Opportunity Zones, and on how to structure those investments to qualify for those tax benefits.